 The Shenton College Language Area utilises a range of learning technologies to enhance understanding of other cultures, and to expose students to authentic material in their chosen language.
 Language students are also given the opportunity to participate in an exchange program with our partners in Japan and Chengdu, as well as a French tour.

 In Year 7, students choose from French, Japanese, Mandarin or Auslan (Australian Sign Language), either as beginners or continuing students.
-In Years 8 and 9, students must continue studying the same language they commenced in Year 7.
-At the end of Year 9 students can then choose whether to continue their language studies into Senior School.
+In Year 8 students must continue studying the same language they commenced in Year 7.
+At the end of Year 8 students can then choose whether to continue their language studies into Senior School.

 Japanese and French are the current ATAR language subjects in Years 11 and 12, with subject offerings in Mandarin currently being developed.
-Through our collaboration with the Shenton College Deaf Education Centre, Auslan will also be available for the first time as a Senior School course in 2017, a Western Australian first, and an achievement that we’re extremely proud of.
+Through our collaboration with the Shenton College Deaf Education Centre, Auslan was also made available for the first time as a Senior School course in 2017, a Western Australian first, and an achievement that we’re extremely proud of.